Or better titled, "My love affair with half square triangles continues."

 My favorite way to make half square triangles is the 8 at a time method.
 If you don't know what that is, check out this blog post about HSTs and the three different ways to make them.

 I'm not one to be too persnickety about squares being perfectly square, but this ruler does help those unruly edges that start to look more like rhombuses than squares.
 It also allows you to slice off those pesky dog ears with one swipe of the rotary cutter.
+For more info on how to make perfect HSTs, check out 3 Tools to Make the Perfect HST.

 Before finalizing the name Indian Summer, I did about an hour of research on the etymology of the phrase because...to tell you the truth, I wasn't 100% sure...hmmm...I'm just going to come out and say it.
 I wasn't totally sure it was PC...meaning, I needed to type into Google – "Is "Indian Summer" racist?" before feeling confident that I could use the name as a quilt design.